 On our drive down to Charlottesville Monday, Francoise noticed pillars on many structures.
 At first, red soil and large homes with fat round pillars reminded her of Tara from Gone with the Wind.
 Then we saw shacks with skinny square pillars.
 Tiny ranches had pillars on front porches.
 A trailer home had pillars; the Shell gas station convenience store had pillars.
 Only barns and silos seemed exempt from pillar frenzy.
 Francoise, who had already expressed an interest in seeing a plantation on this trip, now really wanted to tour a plantation.
 Monticello's plantation tour had disappointed her.
 And the best selection of plantation tours ~ down the James River south of Williamsburg ~ was just too far to go in one day.
 So our compromise was James Madison's Montpelier.

-cluded stories of three generations of Madisons, as well as reports of archaeology discoveries at Montpelier.
+Not knowing much about James Madison, we took the house tour, which included stories of three generations of Madisons, as well as reports of archaeology discoveries at Montpelier.
 Because of hard economic times after Madison's death, his widow Dolley had to sell furniture and other household items.
 Also, during their lifetimes, when they were away from Montpelier, Dolley's ne'er-do-well son came and spirited off silverware and other valuables to sell for drink and gambling.
 The house, which has undergone a major recent restoration, is largely unfurnished.
 The search is on, however, for their furnishings, or at least what historians can determine might be similar to their furnishings.

-clues in this search.
+I liked hearing about clues in this search.
 For example, in restoring the house, archaeologists looked behind some walls.
 In one spot, they found a mouse nest with a scrap of paper handwritten by James Madison, a scrap of newspaper from his time, and a scrap of wallpaper.
 What a find!
 Outside the senior Madisons' wing of the house, archaeologists are now digging in hope of finding artifacts from the slave quarters and stables.

 James Madison (junior, the fourth U.S. president) himself was not the commanding figure that Jefferson was.
 His enemies said he was about five-foot-two, his friends said five-foot-four, and he certainly was shorter than Dolley, which is why one never sees images of them standing side by side.
 Jefferson was six-foot-two-and-a-half in an age when height averaged five-foot-five or so.
 Often, Madison is considered to be just an echo of Jefferson.
 But he was an intellect in his own right.
 By age 14, he had read every one of his father's 600 books.
 His own library later numbered in the thousands of books.
 He was multilingual and studied governments of every kind of many countries as he was penning our Bill of Rights in order that the United States might learn from history.
 And although Madison was influenced by his good friend Thomas Jefferson, he made decisions, for example in the architecture of Montpelier, independent of Jefferson's advice.